openshift/assisted-service/deploy/podman/README-disconnected.md

 Then use the instructions [Install Customization - Discovery Ignition](https://github.com/openshift/assisted-service/blob/master/docs/user-guide/install-customization.md#discovery-ignition) to apply the discovery-ignition.json file created in the [Ignition Config Override](#ignition-config-override)

-Then use the instructions [Install Customization - Install Config](https://github.com/openshift/assisted-service/blob/master/docs/user-guide/install-customization.md#install-config) to apply the _additionalTrustBundle_ and _imageContentSources_ to the OpenShift install_config.yaml.
+Then use the instructions [Install Customization - Install Config](https://github.com/openshift/assisted-service/blob/master/docs/user-guide/install-customization.md#install-config) to apply the _additionalTrustBundle_ and _imageDigestSources_[^icsp_deprecated] to the OpenShift install_config.yaml.

 ## Appendix